-This article was written by Michael Talbot, Head of Strategy at Zenzic.
+This article, “Safe, secure, first.
+Finding a “golden mean” between innovation and regulation with self-driving vehicles” was written by Michael Talbot, Head of Strategy at Zenzic.
 It was published in the National Safer Roads Partnerships Conference brochure on Thursday 26 September 2019.

 Watching BBC Click’s “The Self Driving Revolution” recently, I reflected on the tricky balance between innovation and regulation.
 I was reminded of the Roman poet Horace’s warning against “always pressing out to sea nor too closely hugging the dangerous shore”, advocating instead pursuit of a “golden mean” (I blame my misspent youth).